 An ecdysteroid produced naturally by an insect or plant is not the same as an anabolic-androgenic steroid like dianabol, winstrol or trenbolone, which are the kind of drugs most people are referring to when they talk about “steroids.”

-Supplements containing ecdysterone are marketed as “natural anabolic agents,” promising to increase strength and muscle mass during resistance training, reduce fatigue and accelerate recovery.
+Supplements containing ecdysterone are marketed as “natural anabolic agents,” promising to increase protein synthesis, boost strength and increase muscle mass during resistance training, reduce fatigue and accelerate recovery.

-More recently, researchers tested the effects of ecdysterone (5 milligrams per kilogram of bodyweight) on rats, and found that it triggered a faster rate of muscle growth than a similar dose of anabolic drugs .
+More recently, researchers tested the effects of ecdysterone (5 mg per kilogram of bodyweight) on rats, and found that it triggered a faster rate of muscle hypertrophy than a similar dose of anabolic drugs .

-Things got even more interesting in 2019, when German scientists recommended adding ecdysterone to the World Anti-Doping Agency’s (WADA) list of banned substances because of its steroid-like effects on strength.
+Things got even more interesting in 2019, when scientists from Cologne, Germany recommended adding ecdysterone to the World Anti-Doping Agency’s (WADA) list of banned substances because of its steroid-like effects on strength and lean muscle mass.

 Their recommendation was based on a 10-week study of 46 men, who were given either a placebo or a daily supplement containing ecdysterone .